All integrations

 • 401 on connect — regenerate the application password; usernames are case-sensitive.

-• Wrong site — use the site slug from list-sites-tool when calling other tools.
+• Wrong site — use the site slug from list_sites when calling other tools.

 Available tools